jonathansylvestre/GroupProject/README.md

 ## Dashboard

 Once our tables are saved in our database, we are able to move on to our next step which is which is to create a dashboard using our predictions.
 For this of our project, we will be selecting Tableau Software to create our visualizations for our results.
-We will create multiple multiple visuals which we combined in order to create our dashboardwhich can be seen below.
+We will create multiple visuals which will be combined in order to create our dashboard as seen below.

 ![](https://github.com/jonathansylvestre/GroupProject/blob/main/Resources/Who%20is%20in%20the%20job%20market.png)

 In order to create these displays, we will be downloading our "Results" table from our database to a CSV in order to upload it to Tableau.
 Once we have successfully uploaded the table into tableau, we can begin creating our visualizations on each sheet.

  - Using the "Prediction" columns, we are able to visualize in a pie chart, the number of positive results vs the amount of negative results from our prediction.
- - Using the "City" and the "Prediction" columns, we will be able to display in a bar chart, the top 10 cities with the highest amount of positive results from our model.
+ - Using the "City" and the "Prediction" columns, we will be able to display in a horizontal bar chart, the top 10 cities with the highest amount of positive results from our model.
  - Using the "City" and the "City Development Index" columns, we are able to display in a line chart, the city develompment index of the previously mentioned top 10 cities.
  - Using the "Gender" and the "Prediction" columns, we are able visualize the distribution of positive results on a gender basis in a bar chart.
  - Using the "Prediction" and the "Company Size" columns, we will create a pie chart which displays the amount of positive results based on the company size.
  - Using the "Prediction" and the "Company Type" columns, we will create a table which displays the amount of positive results based on the company type.
  - Using the "Prediction" and the "Education Level" columns, we are able to use a bubble chart in order to display the distribution of positive results based on the candidate's education level.
- - Using the "Prediction" and the "Major Discipline" columns
+ - Using the "Prediction" and the "Major Discipline" columns, we are able to use treemaps to visualize which major has the strongest amount of positive predictions.

- -
+Once all of our visualizations are created individually in Tableau, they can be combined in a dashboard so they can all be seen on the same page.
+This will enable us to identify the features to look for or not to look for in a potential candidate.